Scarle-t/objML/Extras/readme.md

      ![](https://i.imgur.com/3rh9EUy.png)
      ![](https://i.imgur.com/uJZuLkX.png)
    - Select the model in XCode, a Class should be automatically generated
-     - It includes multiple predict functions, we will focus on
+     - It includes multiple prediction functions, we will focus on
      ```swift
      func prediction(image: CVPixelBuffer) throws -> ClassifierOutput
      ```